81 Minutes - Acts of Exuberantly Defiant Young Activists

 LIFT is following government and industry guidelines to ensure we are creating safe environments for audiences, participants, artists and staff.
 You can read more details about our safety measures on our Covid Guidelines page.

 Artists: The UpLIFTers and The Advocacy Academy (London, UK)

-The series of videos will be available to view from 29 July until 30 November 2021
+The series of videos was available to view from 29 July until 30 November 2021